-Named Executive Officer 1 Cor rget Annual Incentive mpensation al Incentive Percentage of Actual Payment vs. Target
+Named Executive Officer Target Annual Incentive Compensation Opportunity nal Incentive mpensation Percentage of Actual Payment vs. Target Opportunity

-pportunity Cor npensation Opportunity

-Mr. McLaughlin \$ 420,000 \$ 420,000 100%
+Mr. McLaughlin \$ 525,000 \$ 692,750 132%

-Mr. Tomlinson \$ 145,625 \$ 145,625 100%
+Mr. Tomlinson \$ 208,125 \$ 276,750 133%

-Mr. Zuk \$ 137,500 \$ 137,500 100%
+Mr. Zuk \$ 168,750 \$ 222,125 132%

-Mr. Bonvanie \$ 128,625 \$ 125,188 97%
+Mr. Bonvanie \$ 146,875 \$ 192,625 131%

-Mr. Xu \$ 104,250 \$ 107,563 103%
+Mr. Anderson \$ 400,000 \$ 530,000 133%

-The annual cash incentive awards earned by our Named Executive Officers during our fiscal year ended July 31, 2014 are set forth in the "Fiscal 2014 Summary Compensation Table" below.
+The annual cash incentive awards earned by our Named Executive Officers during our fiscal year ended July 31, 2015, are set forth in the "Fiscal 2015 Summary Compensation Table" below.

 Equity Compensation.
-We use equity awards to incentivize and reward our Named Executive Officers for long-term corporate performance based on the value of our common stock and, thereby, to align the interests of our Named Executive Officers with those of our stockholders.
-Prior to our initial public offering, these equity awards were generally granted in the form of stock options.
-We believe that stock options, when granted with exercise prices equal to the fair market value of our common stock on the date of grant, provide an appropriate long-term incentive for our Named Executive Officers because the stock options reward them only to the extent that our stock price increases and stockholders realize value following their grant date.
+We use equity awards to incent and reward our Named Executive Officers for long-term corporate performance based on the value of our common stock and, thereby, to align the interests of our Named Executive Officers with those of our stockholders.

-During our transition to publicly-traded company status, we introduced full value awards for shares of our common stock, or awards without a purchase price, such as restricted stock unit awards, to our long-term incentive compensation arrangements to ensure that the recipient receives value for the shares regardless of fluctuations in our stock price and to align the recipient's interests with those of our stockholders.
+Currently, we grant full value awards for shares of our common stock, or awards without a purchase price, such as restricted stock unit awards.
+We believe full value awards ensure that the recipient receives value for the shares regardless of fluctuations in our stock price and is incentivized to create value for both the recipient and our stockholders.

-Historically, the size and form of the initial equity awards for our Named Executive Officers were established through arm's-length negotiations at the time the individual executive was hired.
-In making these awards, we considered, among other things, the prospective role and responsibility of the individual executive, competitive factors, the amount of equity-based compensation held by the Named Executive Officer at his former employer, the cash compensation received by the Named Executive Officer, and the need to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.
+New hire, or initial, equity awards for our Named Executive Officers are established through arm's-length negotiations at the time the individual executive is hired.
+In making these awards, we consider, among other things, the prospective role and responsibility of the individual executive, competitive factors, the amount of equity-based compensation held by the Named Executive Officer at his former employer, the cash compensation received by the Named Executive Officer, and the need to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.

-In addition, we have granted equity awards to our Named Executive Officers when our compensation committee has determined that such awards were necessary or appropriate to recognize corporate and individual performance, in recognition of a promotion, or to achieve our retention objectives.
+In addition, we grant equity awards to our Named Executive Officers when our compensation committee determines that such awards are necessary or appropriate to recognize corporate and individual performance, in recognition of a promotion, or to achieve our retention objectives.
 To date, we have not applied a rigid formula in determining the size of these equity awards.
-Instead, our compensation committee has determined the size of such equity awards for an individual Named Executive Officer after taking into consideration market data compiled from our compensation peer group, a compensation analysis performed by our human resources department in coordination with our compensation committee's compensation consultant, the equity award recommendations of our Chief Executive Officer, the scope of an Named Executive Officer's performance, contributions, responsibilities, and experience, and the amount of equity compensation held by the

-Named Executive Officer, including the current economic value of his outstanding unvested equity awards and the ability of this equity to satisfy our retention objectives, market conditions, and internal equity considerations.
+Instead, our compensation committee has determined the size of such equity awards for an individual Named Executive Officer after taking into consideration market data compiled from our compensation peer group, a compensation analysis performed by our human resources department in coordination with Compensia, the equity award recommendations of our Chief Executive Officer, the scope of an Named Executive Officer's performance, contributions, responsibilities, and experience, and the amount of equity compensation held by the Named Executive Officer, including the current economic value of his outstanding unvested equity awards and the ability of this equity to satisfy our retention objectives, market conditions, and internal equity considerations.
 In making its award decisions, our compensation committee has exercised its judgment and discretion to set the size of each award at a level it considered appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.

-In connection with its annual review of executive compensation, in November 2013 our compensation committee reviewed the equity positions of our Named Executive Officers.
-Our compensation committee reviewed the value of all outstanding and unvested equity awards assuming they were exercised.
-In light of the significant unvested value, our compensation committee determined that each of the Named Executive Officers to varying degrees had strong equity positions.
+In connection with its annual review of executive compensation, in November 2014 our compensation committee reviewed the unvested equity positions of our Named Executive Officers, and the value of all outstanding and unvested equity awards assuming they were exercised.
+Our compensation committee determined that each of the Named Executive Officers to varying degrees had strong equity positions as of the end of calendar 2014, even though the unvested equity positions of our Named Executive Officers were due to sharply decline in 2016 as a result of the three year vesting schedule in our recent equity grants.